Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- <ins>Target Movement Scoring:</ins> CalculateMovementChainScoreBasedOnTargetMovement() adjusts the score based on whether the target (the player) is currently moving or standing still.
+- <ins>Target Movement Scoring:</ins> `CalculateMovementChainScoreBasedOnTargetMovement()` adjusts the score based on whether the target (the player) is currently moving or standing still.
 This allows the AI to choose different movement patterns in response to a mobile or stationary player, making its behavior feel more intelligent and adaptive.

-- <ins>Behavior State Modifiers:</ins> CalculateMovementChainScoreBasedOnBehaviorState() incorporates the AI's current BehaviorState (e.g., Aggressive, Defensive) into the score.
+- <ins>Behavior State Modifiers:</ins> `CalculateMovementChainScoreBasedOnBehaviorState()` incorporates the AI's current BehaviorState (e.g., `Aggressive`, `Defensive`) into the score.
 This allows you to create different sets of movement chains that are preferred for specific tactical situations.
 ```c++
 float UBDS_GetBestMovementChain::CalculateMovementChainScoreBasedOnBehaviorState(UMovementChainAsset* MovementChainAsset)
 {